Turmeric for Post-Workout Pain: Research on Recovery & Inflammation

 How Researchers Evaluate Curcumin for Exercise Recovery

-- Perceived pain levels during the DOMS window
+- Perceived soreness levels during the DOMS window

-Some human studies have observed differences in comfort levels or recovery after exercise when standardized curcumin extracts were used.
-However, results vary based on dosage, formulation, and study design.
+Some human trials have observed differences in soreness scores and recovery markers when standardized curcumin extracts were used.
+However, outcomes vary depending on dosage, extract formulation, and study design.

-Exercise increases free radical production, which is a normal part of training adaptation.
-However, excessive oxidative stress can contribute to discomfort and slow recovery.
-Curcumin is widely examined for its:
+Exercise increases free radical production, which is a normal part of physical adaptation.
+However, high levels of oxidative stress may contribute to soreness and fatigue.

 - Antioxidant activity

-In nearly all exercise recovery trials, researchers use curcumin extracts containing 95% curcuminoids rather than culinary turmeric.
-Reasons include:
+In nearly all exercise recovery trials, researchers use curcumin extracts standardized to 95% curcuminoids rather than culinary turmeric.

 Learn more: